Cryptocarya saccharata: Description

 Cryptocarya saccharata is a tree that typically grows to a height of up to 35 m, its stems sometimes buttressed.
 Its leaves are lance-shaped, 55–120 mm long and 20–50 mm wide, on a petiole 5–11 mm long and glaucous on the lower surface.
 The flowers are creamy green, perfumed, and arranged in panicles shorter than the leaves.
 The perianth tube is 0.7–1.1 mm long and 1.2–1.6 mm wide, the outer tepals 1.3–1.6 mm long and 0.9–1.1 mm wide, the outer tepals 0.5–0.6 mm long and wide.
 The outer anthers are 0.5–0.6 mm long and wide, the inner anthers 0.6–0.7 mm long and 0.4–0.6 mm wide.
 Flowering occurs in November and December, and the fruit is an elliptic or pear-shaped, black or bluish-black drupe, 17–24 mm long and 11–15 mm wide with yellowish cotyledons.

 Taxonomy

 Cryptocarya saccharata was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany from specimens collected in 1976.
 The specific epithet (saccharata) means 'sugary' or 'looking as if sprinkled with sugar'.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest, at altitudes between 650 and 1150 m, often in soils derived from granite, from the Windsor Tableland to near Townsville in north-east Queensland.
+This species of Cryptocarya grows in rainforest from 650 to 1150 m elevation, often in soils derived from granite, from the Windsor Tableland to near Townsville in north-east Queensland.